Netherlands Armed Forces: Netherlands Marine Corps

 The Netherlands Marine Corps is the Navy's naval infantry corps.
 The Corps consist of two battalion-sized Marine Combat Groups, various support units and the Netherlands Maritime Special Operations Forces.
 The Marines are specialized in amphibious, arctic and mountain warfare as well as special operations.
 The Corps operates a fleet of landing craft that can operate from one of the two Navy's amphibious transport docks.

+On 7 July 2026, on the sidelines of the NATO summit in Ankara, UK Prime Minister Keir Starmer and Dutch Prime Minister Rob Jetten signed a £2.4 billion (US$3.2 billion) maritime partnership agreement to strengthen bilateral naval cooperation and support the joint procurement of new amphibious transport ships.
+The deal equips British and Dutch forces with eight advanced amphibious transport ships (four for each nation) to strengthen allied.

 Troops of 11 Air Assault Brigade disembarking a CH-47D Chinook in Mali.

 Royal Netherlands Army

 The Royal Netherlands Army (Koninklijke Landmacht) consists of regular Army personnel and the National Reserve Corps.
 The Army is headed by the Commander of the Royal Netherlands Army (Commandant Landstrijdkrachten), its headquarters are located on the Kromhoutkazerne in Utrecht.
 The core fighting element of the Army consist of three combat brigades: 11 Airmobile Brigade, 13 Light Brigade and 43 Mechanized Brigade.
 The brigade-sized Operational Support Command Land fields a variety of combat support and combat service support units while the Army's special operations forces are part of the Korps Commandotroepen.
 The Army's infantry regiments fulfil several distinct roles, these include air assault, armoured infantry, light infantry and special operations.
 Furthermore, the Army fields cavalry, artillery, engineering and medical regiments.

 RNLASF F-35A Lightning II during cannon trials in October 2018.